sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-200/activity-2.md

 - Directus tables are set with no access from the api side
 - both of your collections are set to read only

-### 5 Points: Collection Field Naming
+### 5 Points: Query Endpoints

-- Your collections fields should be named appropriately
-  - clear
-  - concise
-  - has a description for use cases
+- Create 2 everything queries
+- Create 2 filtered queries
+- These queries are added to your submission so they can be verified

 ### 5 Points: Data Entry